 As ADUs are becoming a major part of the real estate landscape in Los Angeles and Southern California, many homeowners believe building an ADU (ADU definition) is a good opportunity.
 There are many reasons people are building ADUs, but the most common purpose is to achieve rental income by creating an ADU rental unit.
 New ADU laws allow so much flexibility, almost any single-family property can build an ADU or convert their garage to an ADU for rental purposes.

 Here at GreatBuildz, a free service that connects homeowners in Los Angeles, Orange County, Ventura or San Diego with reliable general contractors, we get inquiries every day about building rental income ADUs and garage conversions – here are some tips and guidance to get you started.

 Let’s start with a quick discussion about the benefits of an ADU for rental units.
 Although some renters may lease a home or condo, the majority of tenants rent apartments.
 When you compare an apartment unit to an ADU, there are some pretty significant benefits to an ADU.

 Why build an ADU For Rental Income?

 Considering the above, you can see why an ADU would be appealing to tenants.
 In addition, upon completing an ADU, all the interior finishes are nice and new which is attractive to prospective tenants.
-For all intents and purposes, renting an ADU is more like renting a small house than renting an apartment.
+Renting an ADU is more like renting a small house than renting an apartment.
 For all these reasons, the rents for ADU units are reasonably high and compelling to landlords.